ajgoldstein/Natural-Language-Processing/README.md

 # Natural-Language-Processing
 The four projects below were all part of the University of Michigan's graduate-level course -- EECS 595: Intro to Natural Language Processing.

+All the assignments were in written in Python, but in most cases restricted our use of libraries like scikit-learn and NLTK and required the implementation of functions from from scratch.

+For each assignment, I've organized my code into well-commented and easily-readable Jupyter notebooks.
+All the relevant files (including datasets used, .py Python scripts, and .txt result summaries) can be downloaded through each project's .zip file.

-For more information on the class, the syllabus can be found above, along with a PDF describing of the assignments.
+For more information on the class, the syllabus can be found above, along with a PDF describing each of the assignments.

 ## Assignment #1
 ### 1) Sentence Boundary Detection